 Successful fundraising begins with a plan.

-Before you send your group out to sell, ask them to write down who they feel will buy from them.
+Before sending your group out to sell, ask them to write down who they feel will buy from them.
 This is where prospecting sheets can help jump-start your fundraiser.

-Creating a list of prospects creates a sales roadmap for your students.
+Creating a list of prospects helps your students develop a sales roadmap.
 The prospecting sheet also allows them to track their progress as they go.

-This helps them identify people they feel comfortable approaching, making the selling process more accessible and helping reinforce seller confidence and the likelihood of making more sales.
+This helps them identify people they feel comfortable approaching, making the selling process more accessible, and reinforcing seller confidence, which in turn increases the likelihood of making more sales.

 It only takes a couple of successful encounters to create the positive momentum to reach their sales goal.
 Finally, brainstorming on a list also causes students to think of additional people to talk to.